electric-eloquence/gulp/docs/recipes/maintain-directory-structure-while-globbing.md

-# Maintain Directory Structure while Globbing
+# Maintain directory structure while globbing

 If you are planning to read a few files/folders from a directory and maintain their relative path, you need to pass `{ base: '.' }` as the second argument to